Bayern's defence a concern for Flick ahead of Champions League final | Goal.com

 "Thomas is doing a sensational job, that is excellent.
 I visited him once and I have the opinion that his team is working very well.
 I'm looking forward to Sunday."

-Asked about Robert Lewandowski's opportunity to break Ronaldo's Champions League scoring record on Sunday, Flick stressed his star striker won't be distracted by such an individual milestone.
+Asked about Lewandowski's opportunity to break Cristiano Ronaldo's Champions League scoring record on Sunday, Flick stressed his star striker won't be distracted by such an individual milestone.

 "He won't think about that, he's happy that he finished our game.
 He works a lot for the team, that's very important," Flick said.